e-c-k-e-r/vall-e/README.md

 * `transformer`: a basic attention-based transformer implementation, with attention heads + feed forwards.
 * `retnet`: using [TorchScale's RetNet](https://github.com/microsoft/torchscale/blob/main/torchscale/architecture/retnet.py) implementation, a retention-based approach can be used instead.
   - Its implementation for MoE can also be utilized.
+* `retnet-hf`: using [syncdoth/RetNet/](https://github.com/syncdoth/RetNet/) with a HuggingFace-compatible RetNet model
+  - inferencing cost is about 0.5x, and MoE is not implemented.
 * `llama`: using HF transformer's LLaMa implementation for its attention-based transformer, boasting RoPE and other improvements.
 * `mixtral`: using HF transformer's Mixtral implementation for its attention-based transformer, also utilizing its MoE implementation.
 * `bitnet`: using [this](https://github.com/kyegomez/BitNet/) implementation of BitNet's transformer.